Using the SQL Query template in the web app

 Aggregation requirement

-Every table in a clean room that uses the SQL Query template has an aggregation policy.
-As a result, all queries executed using the SQL Query template must return aggregated results.
+If the provider assigned an aggregation policy to a column, all queries executed using the SQL Query template must return aggregated results.

 For guidelines on how to write a successful query against data protected by an aggregation policy, see: